 3. Chile is COVID-19 vaccination champion in South America

 Worried about COVID-19?
 We are too!
 However, we are optimistic regarding the near future as Chile became a COVID-19 vaccination champion in South America.
-Health experts and government officials credit the country’s early negotiations with vaccine producers and in November 2021, more than 90% of the objective population was vaccinated (with up to 4 doses!).
+Health experts and government officials credit the country’s early negotiations with vaccine producers and in June 2022, more than 90% of the objective population was vaccinated (with up to 4 doses!).
 The country of 19 million inhabitants is an example in Latin America, often named in world’s Top 3 together with Israel and the United States.

 4. If you plan an adventure in Chile, you may have to train first